ampproject/amphtml/ads/openadstream.md

 Supported parameters:

-- url: requried: OAS cname. must start with HTTPS.
+- adhost: required: OAS cname.
+Must start with HTTPS.
-- sitepage: required: Sitepage configured for this ad spot
+- sitepage: required: Sitepage configured for this ad spot.
-- position: required: Position for the this ad spot
+- pos: required: Position for the this ad spot.
-- query: Optional: Query paramater to be sent with request.
+- query: optional: Query parameter to be sent with request.
 Keywords and keynames, taxonomy etc.